workd91/Real-World-Projects/README.md

 # Real-World-Projects
 Degrees have become rather costlier so finding an alternative means to gain skill and knowledge for a job by solving real world problem.
 This isn't restricted to finding a job and this also helps people to progress their career.
-Businesses want to mitigate risk so when they are hiring someone, they would know the behavior pattern of the person.
+Businesses want to mitigate risk so when they are hiring someone, they would like know the behavior pattern of the person.
 Degrees from universities would validate the knowledge and discipline of the candidate.
 Let's reverse engineer the logic of hiring (business needs) - Degrees signify lot of information that companies look for in finding real talent.
 At the end of the day businesses require people who deliver and can be an asset in progressing the business.
 They would like candidates to take responsibility and challenging organization roles.
 Businesses gain competitive advantage by having talented pool(Diverse cognitive skillset) of people in the organization.
-Real world problems are daunting than college projects and require lot of skillset to be gained while engineering a solution to the project.
+Real world problems are daunting than college projects and require a lot of skillset to be gained while engineering a solution to the project.
 This repo is a guide to setting up a real world project that can enable people to gain knowledge on the problem and find solution.
-End of goal is to allow people to get hired as well progress their career.
+End  goal is to allow people to get hired as well progress their career.
 It's an alternative to college degree that can stay on the resume.

-Internet has created ton of information across domains and lot of free resources to learn.
+Internet has created tons of information across domains and lot of free resources to learn.
 In order to be hired people have to unique.
 Most college degrees have same syllabus for everyone but in a market place we need people with unique skillset to resolve problem.
 Unique skillset are gained through pursual of real project in their own unique ways.

 One of the main concerns across sectors is the lack of talent due to changing technology.
 To stay relevant people have to be unique.